gromacs/gromacs/docs/web-manual/analysis.rst

 where :math:`\tau_1` and :math:`\tau_2` are time constants (with :math:`\tau_2 \ge \tau_1`) and :math:`\alpha` usually is close to 1 (in
 the fitting procedure it is enforced that :math:`0\leq\alpha\leq 1`).
-This is used in gmx analyze for error estimation using
+This is used in :ref:`gmx analyze <gmx analyze>` for error estimation using

 .. math:: \lim_{t\rightarrow\infty}\varepsilon(t) = \sigma\sqrt{\frac{2(\alpha\tau_1+(1-\alpha)\tau_2)}{T}}